 Playboy doesn’t think so.
 We did an article on it a couple of months ago.
 Ivy is so fundamental that I think it’s going to be with us.
 It’s basic, good conservative dress, and we think it’ll stay with us always.
 But Continental has a little more flair, it’s a little more elegant, and we think it fits those occasions when a man wants to dress up.
 We think there’s a place for both.

-Ditching Ivy for Continental may be an error in judgment for us natural shoulder fans, but it’s not as bad as ditching clothing altogether in favor of pajamas.
+Ditching Ivy for Continental may be an error in judgment for the natural shouldered, but it’s not as bad as ditching clothing altogether in favor of pajamas.— CC